theandrew61/QuickHealth/README.md

 <img src="http://i.imgur.com/Zx4ZmeQ.png" width="120">

 ## Introduction
 There is so much to cover about this addon!
-First of all, it is [i]my first Garry's Mod workshop upload[/i], hooray!
+First of all, it is *my first Garry's Mod workshop upload*, hooray!

 ## What does it do?
 It grants you 10 health when you need it.
 It's kind of similar to the medkit, except QuickHealth doesn't take long to restore your health.